realmagicgreen/magicgreenastro/src/content/posts/asbestos.md

 ---
 title: Asbestos
-subtitle: "This dangerous material, made forbidden in western countries more than 30 years ago, is still used everywhere in Indonesia."
+subtitle: 'This dangerous material, made forbidden in western countries more than 30 years ago, is still used everywhere in Indonesia.'
-description: "The danger of using asbestos roofs for people is big.
-Exposition to asbestos dust leads to mesothelioma cancer."
+description: 'The danger of using asbestos roofs for people is big.
+Exposition to asbestos dust leads to mesothelioma cancer.'
 category: health
 pubDate: 2018-11-11
 publish: true